katharine90/Fuse-Aggregtor/ReadMe.txt

 Both API’s are json applications.
 The first API is a google maps API that sends information about a chosen location.
 The second API randomly fetches quotes about Spring Boot.
 The third and last route aggregates both API’s using Aggregation Strategy that is located in the AggregationStrategyClass.java.
+The aggregated message is received in Output folder.

 =========================================